gottfrois/doorkeeper-provider-app/README.md

 ## Tips

-If you want to use this for a registering a mobile client for example, you might want to skip the "authorize application" process.
-This way you won't have to show the authorization to your user in a web browser.
+If you want to use this for registering a mobile client for example, you might want to skip the "authorize application" process.
+This way you won't have to ask your client to authorize on the server with a web browser.
 You will just get your token from the api server.

 You can simulate a client using `curl`: